automated-bots/Crypto-Bot/README.md

 ### Most important settings

-The following settings require definitely some addition during setup:
+The following settings require definitely some attention during setup:

 * `exchange_settings -> use_cache` - Set to `False` to not use any local caching, needed for production!
 * `exchange_settings -> apiKey` - Alpha Vantage API Key (create one on https://www.alphavantage.co/)